PORTALSURFER/HexToolsRenoise/README.md

   - Select multiple pattern matrix slots across different tracks
   - Automatically mutes all other tracks and solos the selected tracks
   - Accessible via Pattern Matrix menu or keybinding
-- **Pattern Matrix Track Merge**: Render selected tracks to new tracks with C-4 notes
+- **Pattern Matrix Track Merge**: Advanced merging functionality for pattern matrix selections
-  - Select multiple pattern matrix slots across different tracks
+  - Select multiple pattern matrix slots across different tracks and patterns
-  - Renders audio from selected tracks for each pattern to a new track
+  - Renders audio from selected tracks to a single new track with C-4 notes
-  - Places C-4 note at the start of each new track with autoseek enabled
+  - Automatically skips patterns with no musical notes in selected tracks
+  - Filters out special Renoise note values (only counts actual musical notes 1-120)
+  - Sequential rendering to avoid "rendering already in progress" errors
   - Accessible via Pattern Matrix menu or keybinding
 - **Pattern Matrix Track Merge Destructive**: Same as merge but removes source tracks
   - Performs the same merge operation as above